IsaiahDupree/VideoPackagingFast/README.md

 ## Running on Computers Without Python

-VideoPackagingFast is designed to work on computers that don't have Python installed.
-This is possible because:

-1. **Self-contained Application**: The pre-built executable includes a Python interpreter and all necessary libraries
-2. **Bundled FFmpeg**: FFmpeg is included in the package, so users don't need to install it separately
-3. **No External Dependencies**: Everything needed to run the application is contained within the executable
+One of the key features of VideoPackagingFast is that it can run on computers without Python installed.
+This makes it accessible to non-technical users who just want to use the application without setting up a development environment.

 ### For End Users